Theta functions, fourth moments of eigenforms, and the sup-norm problem I: The Bergman Kernel

 \subsection{The Bergman Archimedean Test Function}

 From now on, we shall assume that $B$ is split over $\mathbb{R}$.
-We fix once and for all an isomorphism $B_\infty\simeq \mathbf{M}_2(\mathbb{R})$ and use it to identify the two spaces.
+Recall that we have fixed an isomorphism $B_\infty\simeq \operatorname{Mat}_{2\times 2}(\mathbb{R})$ and have used it to identify the two spaces.
 We construct a theta series whose Fourier--Whittaker coefficients coincide with the Bergman kernel.
 For this endeavour, we will use the following archimedean test function.
 We fix the global character $\psi$ so that $\psi_\infty(r)=\exp(-2\pi i r)$, note that this is different from the convention we have used in \S\ref{sec:archimedean-weil}.

 \begin{defi} Fix a weight $m\geq 2$ and define